thecontinium/langchain-academy/module-1/README.OLLAMA.md

 ## llama3.1-tools

 llama3.1 has tooling but does not default to a normal answer if the tooling is not appropriate.
-To acheive a similar response to OpenAi we create llama3.1-tools
+To acheive a similar response to OpenAI we create llama3.1-tools

 1. Install Ollama
 2. `Ollama pull llama3.1` ( which has a tools interface )